mikeminik/housing_prices_OLS_regression/README.md

 Additionally, regular assessment of potential property values can inform decisions on land use and development.
 It is vital the predictions be as accurate as possible to avoid deficits and unnecessary cuts.

-This analysis aims to answer the question: Can property characteristics in Ames, Iowa be used to predict fair market value, which in turn can be converted into tax revenue?
+This analysis aims to answer the question: Can we establish a way of predicting fair market value for a collection of properties in Ames, Iowa for the purposes of evaluating upcoming property tax revenue?

 # Data Dictionary